Taliban triumph means more worries in Africa | DW | 18.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-For over a decade now, there's been a surge in the activities of extremist groups in the east and west Africa, the Sahel and parts of southern Africa.
+For over a decade now, there's been a surge in the activities of extremist groups in East and West Africa, the Sahel and parts of southern Africa.

-Somali-based media affiliated to the homegrown al-Shabab group hailed the Taliban's takeover in Afghanistan, in what could be seen as a show of support, says London-based political analyst Ahmed Rajab.
+Somalia-based media affiliated with the homegrown al-Shabab group hailed the Taliban's takeover in Afghanistan in what could be seen as a show of support, says London-based political analyst Ahmed Rajab.

 "We are not so sure of the link between the Taliban and al-Shabab, whether these links are opportunistic on the part of al-Shabab or whether they are indeed organic links between the two movements," Rajab told DW.

-The UN Secretary-General, Antonio Guterres has warned of an "alarming” expansion of affiliates of the so-called "Islamic State" throughout Africa on the back of the situation in Afghanistan.
+UN Secretary-General Antonio Guterres has warned of an "alarming” expansion of affiliates of the so-called "Islamic State" throughout Africa on the back of the situation in Afghanistan.

 That position is shared by Kwesi Aning, the director of the factulty of academic affairs and research at the Kofi Annan Interrnational Peacekeeping Training Centre in Ghana.